 The reminder: You are not trash.
 You were not made for the trash can.
 That is not who you are.
 You are treasured by the One who created you.
 You are valuable... priceless, in fact.
 There is nothing you could do that would make God love you more and there is nothing you could do that would make God love you less.
 You are relentlessly loved because that is God’s nature. “‘For I know the plans I have for you,’ says the Eternal, ‘plans for peace, not evil, to give you a future and hope – never forget that’” [Jeremiah 29:11 PASSION].
 God willingly, joyfully, and lavishly offers you grace: His empowering presence to become all that He sees when He looks at you.
 Open your heart and your hands, precious one, and receive that gift.
 You, indeed, are more than you know.

-And now the question.
+Now the question.
 Would you be willing to be a Woody to those around you?
-Would you be willing to interact with others in that same Spirit-empowered nature of love that says, “there is nothing you could do that would make me love you more... and there is nothing you could do that would make me love you less”?
+Would you interact with others in the Spirit-empowered nature of Love that says, “there is nothing you could do that would make me love you more... and there is nothing you could do that would make me love you less”?

 You see, “We don’t call people out on their stuff.
 We call people up to their true identity.
 THAT is not who you are, THIS is who you are” [Graham Cooke].
 Would you serve people with the Spirit-granted grace that assures them, “You are more than you know”?

 As you begin to see with Spirit-granted vision, I believe God will free you from your own ‘Forky’-ish tendencies... and will anoint you afresh with, “an instructed tongue to know the word that sustains” the Forkys struggling around you.
 [Isaiah 50:4 NIV].
 Why not ask Him now?
 This beautiful prayer sung by Babbie Mason called, “Show Me How to Love” will be a great starting place!

 Thanks be to God!
 Amen.